Cost contingency

 Some of the items, conditions, or events for which the state, occurrence, and/or effect is uncertain include, but are not limited to, planning and estimating errors and omissions, minor price fluctuations (other than general escalation), design developments and changes within the scope, and variations in market and environmental conditions.
 Contingency is generally included in most estimates, and is expected to be expended".

 A key phrase above is that it is "expected to be expended".
 In other words, it is an item in an estimate like any other, and should be estimated and included in every estimate and every budget.
 Because management often thinks contingency money is "fat" that is not needed if a project team does its job well, it is a controversial topic.

+Methods to estimate contingency

 In general, there are four classes of methods used to estimate contingency. ."
 These include the following: